 - All data will be stored on secure The University of Manchester servers that can only be accessed by members of the research team. - Contact details, consent forms and audio-recordings of consent will be stored separately to audio-recordings of workshops and all other research data.
-Contact details, consent forms and audio-recordings of consent will be kept for five years for audit purposes. - With your consent, we would also like to keep your contact details for ten years to provide you with a summary of the findings for this study, inform you about future studies you may be interested in and/or send you information about becoming a writing to patients champion.
+Contact details, consent forms and audio-recordings of consent will be kept for five years for audit purposes. - With your consent, we would also like to keep your contact details for ten years to provide you with a summary of the findings for this study and/or to inform you about future studies you may be interested in.
 If you provide consent for this, your details will be stored on a secure The University of Manchester server, only accessible to the research team and used only for the purposes you have consented to.